aayushi0402/NeuralNetworks_DeepLearning/README.md

 # NeuralNetworks_DeepLearning
-This repo contains code samples and implementation of Neural Networks and Deep Learning Models.
+This repo contains code samples and implementation of Neural Network and Deep Learning Models.